Rabbi Rachel Barenblat, M.F.A., Founding Builder; Board member; Lead Architect, Bayit Publishing and Liturgical Arts Working Group. She/her.

 Rabbi Pamela Gottfried, Board member; builder, Bayit Publishing; she/her

-Since receiving rabbinic ordination and earning an M.A. in Jewish Education from the Jewish Theological Seminary in 1993, Pamela has taught students of all ages in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
-She currently serves as the Scholar-in-Residence at The Weber School, where she is collaborating with General and Jewish Studies teachers to create interdisciplinary courses.
-She is also the facilitator of two Jewish Book groups, one of which is in its 13th year.
-Pamela is an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, and a member of the Reconstructionist Rabbinical Association and the Clergy Advisory Group at MACoM: Metro Atlanta Community Mikvah.
+Since receiving rabbinic ordination and earning an M.A. in Jewish Education from the Jewish Theological Seminary in 1993, Pamela Gottfried has taught students of all ages in churches, colleges, community centers, mosques, retreat centers, schools, summer camps, and synagogues.
+She currently serves as the Interim Rabbi at Temple Kol Emeth in Marietta, GA while the congregation conducts a search for their next rabbi.
+Pamela is an alumna of Clal’s Rabbis Without Borders and LEAP fellowships, and a member of the Reconstructionist Rabbinical Association.
 She is the author of Found in Translation: Common Words of Uncommon Wisdom, and is currently working on a collection of creative nonfiction that includes stories and poems about her 25+ years as a parent and rabbi.
 In addition to attending Spiritual Poetry Writing classes, she spends her free time reading novels, solving crosswords, playing Scrabble with her spouse, and taking walks with her faithful canine companion, Henry.

-Rabbi Cynthia Hoffman, Bayit Board; Builder, Bayit Publishing.
+Rabbi Cyn Hoffman, Bayit Board; Builder, Bayit Publishing.
 They/them.

-Rabbi Dara Lithwick, Board member; Lead Architect/Builder, Builders Blog; Builder, Liturgical Arts Working Group.
+Rabbi Dara Lithwick, Board member; Builder, Liturgical Arts Working Group.
 She/her.

 Rabbi Dara is passionate about building bridges between people and communities and promoting inclusion as a fundamental Jewish practice.
 She is an advocate for LGBTQ2+ inclusion within diverse Jewish spaces, as well as for Jewish inclusion in LGBTQ2+ spaces.
 When not at work as a constitutional and parliamentary affairs lawyer, Rabbi Dara is active as an outreach rabbi at Temple Israel Ottawa, where she helps lead services and lifecycle events, teach adult and youth programs, and engage in outreach and social action initiatives, and led High Holiday services at Congregation Shir Libeynu in Toronto, the longest standing LGBTQ-inclusive shul in the city.
 Rabbi Dara is also chairing a Canadian Council for Reform Judaism group to develop a Tikkun Olam strategy for Canada and is the Canadian representative to the Union for Reform Judaism’s Commission on Social Action.
 She also serves on the JSpace Canada Advisory Board, and on the LGBTQ2+ Advisory Council at CIJA, the Centre for Israel and Jewish Affairs..
 Rabbi Dara and her partner love chasing their two children around Ottawa.

-Rabbi Mike Moskowitz, Founding Builder; Board member; Lead Architect, MenschUp and BeALight..
+Rabbi Mike Moskowitz, Founding Builder; Board member.
 He/him.

 Mike studied at the Mir Yeshiva in Jerusalem where he received smicha.
 He then continued his studies at BMG in Lakewood where he received an advanced degree in Talmud.
 For 15 years, he was engaged in Jewish outreach and education as the Dean of Students of the Yeshivah of Virginia.
 Most recently he has served as a rabbi at Columbia University and of the Old Broadway Synagogue in Harlem.
 Mike is a vocal advocate for inclusivity, LGBT rights, and social justice.
 He writes frequently at the intersection of transgender issues and Jewish thought.
 Formerly senior educator at Orthodox social justice organization Uri L’Tzedek, and currently Scholar-in-Residence on Queer and Trans Issues at CBST, Mike is working on a doctorate in Talmud at The Jewish Theological Seminary – JTS.

-Steve Silbert, Board member; Lead Architect, Visual Torah and Bayit Games; Builder, Liturgical Arts Working Group.
+Steve Silbert, Board Co-Chair; Lead Builder, Visual Torah and Bayit Games; Builder, Liturgical Arts Working Group.
 He/him.

 Bayit Counsel